Bluenix2/discord-typings/README.md

 To differentiate between the data for complete application commands, and the data Discord expects to receive to create an application command, there is a special-cased `ApplicationCommandPayload`.

+## Codestyle and Contributing

+Discord-typings is a relatively simple library with little code, but unfortunately needs to be constantly maintained with Discord's API.
+The purpose of this library is for this to be a community effort;
+any help with maintenance is greatly appreciated.

+### Structure

+The library follows the API docs both in terms of naming, structure, and order inside of individual files.
+This should hopefully make it easier to find the code to change when you have the documentation entry at hand.

+All internal imports should be done by importing the entire module, then accessing the typing as an attribute.
+If `from ... import ...`, or specific things are imported, that is likely to create complicated circular imports.
+Inside of annotations, wrap the attribute access (`discord_typings.X`) in quotes to make it a string and defer its evaluation.

+All typings which directly represent a Discord payload (excluding typings created for the purpose of a `Union`) should be added to the file's `__all__`, then be added to the module's `__init__` and its `__all__`.